LisaOnPump/Lisa-x402-protocol/README.md

+x402 emerges as the settlement layer for memecoins — a primitive connecting the liquidity dynamics of Pump.fun with the structural flow of the Creator Capital Market.
+An Internet Capital Market built on instant finality, zero friction, and programmable value transfer.
+One line of code turns speculation into settlement.

 # x402 payments protocol

 > "1 line of code to accept digital dollars.
 No fee, 2 second settlement, $0.001 minimum payment."